PetoiCamp/OpenCat/README.md

 To configure the board:

+1. Download the repo and unfold.
+Remove the **-main** (or any branch name) suffix of the folder.

-1. Open the file OpenCat.ino, select your robot and board version.
+2. Open the file OpenCat.ino, select your robot and board version.
 ```cpp
 #define BITTLE    //Petoi 9 DOF robot dog: 1 on head + 8 on leg
 #define NyBoard_V1_0
 ```

-2. Comment out ```#define MAIN_SKETCH``` and upload.
+3. Comment out ```#define MAIN_SKETCH``` and upload.
 Upload and follow the serial prompts to proceed
 ```cpp
 // #define MAIN_SKETCH
 ```

-3. If you activate ```#define AUTO_INIT```, the program will automatically set up without prompts.
+4. If you activate ```#define AUTO_INIT```, the program will automatically set up without prompts.

-4. Plug the USB uploader to the NyBoard and install the driver if no USB port is found under Arduino -> Tools -> Port (add pic)
+5. Plug the USB uploader to the NyBoard and install the driver if no USB port is found under Arduino -> Tools -> Port (add pic)

-5. Press the upload button (add pic)
+6. Press the upload button (add pic)

-6. Open the serial monitor (add pic)
+7. Open the serial monitor (add pic)

 Set the serial monitor as **no line ending** and **115200** baud rate (add pic) The serial prompts: